-&lt;sup>3 See PFMI Principle 7, key considerations 4, 5 and 6
+3 See PFMI Principle 7, key considerations 4, 5 and 6

-&lt;sup>4 "Treasury bills" refers to bonds issued by the Government of Canada and the U.S. Treasury with a maturity of one year or less.
+^{4-&}quot;Treasury bills" refers to bonds issued by the Government of Canada and the U.S. Treasury with a maturity of one year or less.

-This section refers to unencumbered assets free of legal, regulatory, contractual or other restrictions on the ability of the FMI to liquidate, sell, transfer or assign the asset.
+^{5-}This section refers to unencumbered assets free of legal, regulatory, contractual or other restrictions on the ability of the FMI to liquidate, sell, transfer or assign the asset.

-&quot;Cash" refers to currency deposits held at the issuing central bank and at creditworthy commercial banks.
+6-"Cash" refers to currency deposits held at the issuing central bank and at creditworthy commercial banks.
 "Value" in this context refers to the nominal value of the currency.

-- there is a minimum of three independent liquidity providers; 7 and - the FMI conducts a level of due diligence that is as stringent as the risk assessment completed for FMI participants.
+- facilities are pre-arranged and fully collateralized; - there is a minimum of three independent liquidity providers; and - the FMI conducts a level of due diligence that is as stringent as the risk assessment completed for FMI participants.